flix/book/src/calling-methods.md

     println(Math.abs(-123.456f64))
 ```

+## Callings Methods with VarArgs

+TBD

+## Dealing with Boxing and Unboxing

+TBD

+## When Constructor or Method Resolution Fails

+TBD

 ## Invoking Java Methods Known to be Pure

 Any Flix expression that creates a Java object, calls a Java method, or calls a
 Java static method has the `IO` effect.
 This is to be expected: Java
 constructors and methods may have arbitrary side-effects.

-In rare cases, if we know for certain that a Java constructor or method
+If we know for certain that a Java constructor or method invocation has no
-invocation has no side-effects, we can use an `unsafe` block to tell Flix to
+side-effects, we can use an `unsafe` block to tell Flix to treat that expression
-treat that expression as pure.
+as pure.

 For example: